 We allocate a portion of our management fee revenue, currently 25% of the direct and affiliated assumed written premiums of the Exchange, between the two performance obligations we have under the subscriber's agreement.
 The first performance obligation is to provide policy issuance and renewal services to the subscribers (policyholders) at the Exchange, and the second is to act as attorney-in-fact on behalf of the Exchange, as well as the service provider for its insurance subsidiaries, with respect to all administrative services.
 The transaction price, including management fee revenue and administrative service reimbursement revenue, is allocated based on the estimated standalone selling prices developed using industry information and other available information for similar services.
 We update the transaction price allocation annually based upon the most recent information available or more frequently if there have been significant changes in any components considered in the transaction price.
-We reviewed our transaction price allocation at March 31, 2020 considering current economic conditions related to the COVID-19 pandemic and determined that there was no material change to the allocation in the current period.
+In 2020, we are reviewing our transaction price allocation quarterly to consider the most current economic conditions related to the COVID-19 pandemic.
+These reviews have resulted in no material change to the allocation.